rkindi/vidDistill/README.md

 2. Install requirements from requirements.txt.
 3. Install and start postgres.
 4. Set up environment variables:

-...a.
-DATABASE_URL (the URL for where your database is stored, whether that's local or ) ...b.
+    a.
+DATABASE_URL (the URL for where your database is stored, whether that's local or with Heroku)

+    b.
 APP_SETTINGS (should be either config.DevelopmentConfig or config.ProductionConfig)

 5. Download the NLTK components specified in nltk.txt